-Of the many reasons why people may be worried about getting a tattoo, the actual pain caused during a tattooing session is definitely one of the big reasons.
-Below are some of the more common tattoo pain worries - along with a bit of advice on how to cope better with each worry.
+The very thought of getting a tattoo can worry people in a number of ways.
+Below are some of the more common tattoo pain worries, along with a bit of advice on how to cope better with each worry.

-Many people who have yet to get a tattoo are afraid that they may jolt or jump when the needle initially touches their skin due to the imminent and sharp pain, causing the artist to make a mistake.
+Many people who have yet to get any tattoos are afraid that they may jolt or jump when the needle initially touches their skin due to the imminent and sharp pain, causing the tattoo artist to make a mistake.

 In reality though, although you may feel like this is going to happen, especially if it’s your first time, this is rarely ever a problem.

 The pain you feel when the needle first touches your skin isn’t sharp enough or painful enough for you to react by jolting or moving the body part.
 The pain will feel like a scratch, but should not feel in any way intensely painful.

 Not Being Able to Finish the Session